-- internal accounting;
+- Internal accounting;

 - Treasury management;

-- human resources;
+- Human resources;

-- purchasing control;
+- Purchasing control;

-- contract pricing control;
+- Contract pricing control;

 - IT systems;

-- strategic control;
+- Strategic control;

-- general supervision; and
+- General supervision; and

-- corporate identity and branding.
+- Corporate identity and branding.

-In addition, the domicile of directors and the place where board meetings take place were also held to be of significance.
+In addition, the domicile of directors and the place where board meetings take place have also been held to be of significance.

-Whilst not in any way determinative as to what constitutes COMI, the criteria above at least provide a flavour of how the English courts have been approaching this issue.
+While not in any way determinative as to what constitutes COMI, the criteria above at least provide a flavor of how the English courts have been approaching this issue.